SahilSuman1011/LMSdemo/README.md

 This project is licensed under the MIT License.

 - RESTful API endpoints for CRUD operations
-- MongoDB database for data storage
+- PostgreSQL database for data storage
 - Authentication and authorization system
 - Real-time notifications for upcoming follow-ups